mjhamm/Scavenger/README.md

 # Scavenger is an application that makes it easy to find all the recipes you need with the ingredients at your fingertips.

+**This application is old work that is not refactored in Kotlin.
+A Fully working application that has been on both Google Play and Apple App Store**

 You can search by recipe name, ingredients and diet type

 Recipes that include your ingredients will appear and give you information related to that specific recipe such as: